Nirkan/CPP-Programming/freeCode-CPP/README.md

-These are number of tutorials on basics of C++ .
+These are various tutorials on basics of C++ .